 - Interest: Look, it’s your gap year, and your choices.
 Though every country and culture has something unique to offer, if you don’t want to learn about renaissance art in Italy, then you absolutely don’t have to.
 Likewise, don’t sign up to be a backcountry tour operator if you absolutely hate camping.

 If after all these considerations you’re still having trouble deciding where to go, fear not: some pre-planned programs will take you around various countries, giving you the opportunity to sample a variety of lifestyles and cultures.
 And, if you don’t want to stray too far from home, you can always take a gap year in your home country.

-Explore multiple countries during your gap year with Youth International:
+Explore multiple countries during your gap year after college with Youth International: